10 ways to save big at farmer’s markets

 Shop regularly and try to be loyal to the same farmer stands.
 It’s always fun to look around and try new things, but save big bulk purchases for the same farmer.
 This will allow you to get even greater savings.
 Farmers who know you may begin to offer you even bigger discounts, or set things aside at a special price just for you (if they’re expecting you).

 Do you have a little veggie patch of your own?
 If so, you may be able to barter for free veggies.
 If you happen to have a ton of zucchini, much more then you could possibly eat, you may wish to offer it as a trade to your regular farmer.
 You could possibly trade your 20 zucchini for veggies you don’t grow in your garden.

 8. Buy ripe produce

-Ripe produce, or bruised produce, does not look as nice as the flawless stuff, and for that reason is almost always cheaper.
-Knowing how to preserve your produce can save you a ton, while allowing you to eat healthy all year long.
+Ripe produce, or bruised produce, does not look as nice as the flawless staff, and for that reason is almost always cheaper.
+Knowing how to preserve your produce can save you a ton while allowing you to eat healthy all year long.
 Buying in bulk, in season, and purchasing ripe produce = triple savings!